 Filipinos are food lovers.
-Gifted with nature’s bountiful harvest, talent for cooking and a tradition that often integrates food into the table, Filipinos and food is an unmistakable tandem.
+Gifted with nature’s bountiful harvest, a talent for cooking, and a tradition that often integrates food into the table, Filipinos, and food is an unmistakable tandem.

 Whether it’s a small meeting or large gathering, food is an integral element that unites Filipinos together, enjoying each other’s company while savoring the delicious offerings.

 But what do you think are the most delectable, mouth-watering, and diet-killing Filipino food available?
 We offer a list for your convenience.
 Be warned, these photos may cause drooling.

 Deep-fried bananas with caramelized sugar is a cheap treat available at your nearest neighborhood vendor.
 A slight variation is turon, in which ripe bananas, with optional slivers of jackfruit, are wrapped in lumpia wrapper and deep-fried until it’s golden brown and crispy.

 This roasted pig dish is the centerpiece of many Filipino gatherings: fiestas, beach parties and weddings, among others.